 If you take that medication three or more times a day, it’s okay to skip that dose and wait until the next one.

-Whatever you do, there is rarely a need to take two doses to “make up” for missing a dose, so don’t do it.
+Whatever you do, there is rarely a need to take two doses to “make up” for missing a dose.